kecleveland-umd/Neo.Natal.Application/README.md

 * The back-end, using ASP.NET (I was the main developer for this piece)
 * The database, using Microsoft SQL Server (I developed the database.
 See SQL file)

-My goal when developing the back-end of the application was to match the prototype as closely as possible. (clicking images will open new page).
+My goal when developing the back-end of the application was to match the prototype as closely as possible.
+Below are partial code snippets that server as a way to visualize my work when building this application. (clicking images will open new page).

 ###  Comparing the prototype and back-end development